jtabba/renti-map-search-service/README.md

 ### Connect to container db

-Once restored you can connect to the database container and run a query to confirm the completion of the setup
+Once restored, you can connect to the database container and run a query to confirm the completion of the setup

 5. Run `docker compose --env-file /dev/null exec renti-db psql -U postgres -d renti_db`
 6. Once connected to `renti_db#=` run

 ```
     SELECT count(id) from aus_suburbs;
 ```

 Which should output something like